fachrysann/Computer-Vision-with-OpenCV-Project/README.md

 <img src="Image/CNN_test.gif"/>
 As we can see, it's still not perfect, even though the model achieved an accuracy of over 96% and a loss of less than 1% on test images.
 Problems:<br>
-- [x] The model may make incorrect predictions if the angle of the captured fingers differs from the dataset.
+- [x] The model may make incorrect predictions if the angle of the captured fingers differs from the dataset.<br>
-- [x] The model may make incorrect predictions if the background is not blank.
+- [x] The model may make incorrect predictions if the background is not blank.<br>
-How to tackle the problems:
+How to tackle the problems:<br>
-- [ ] Process the dataset to make it more like binary threshold images and train the model using that dataset.
+- [ ] Process the dataset to make it more like binary threshold images and train the model using that dataset.<br>
-- [ ] Try different model architectures or use a pretrained model with the ImageNet dataset, hoping that it can better differentiate between fingers and backgrounds.
+- [ ] Try different model architectures or use a pretrained model with the ImageNet dataset, hoping that it can better differentiate between fingers and backgrounds.<br>
-- [ ] Add more images to the dataset by recording my own fingers and labeling them.
+- [ ] Add more images to the dataset by recording my own fingers and labeling them.<br>
-- [ ] Try different data augmentation techniques and find the best way to augment the dataset.
+- [ ] Try different data augmentation techniques and find the best way to augment the dataset.<br>